greenorbitspace/hub/userguide/content/en/docs/glossary/z/zoning-land-use-zoning.md

 ---
 title: Zoning (Land Use Zoning)
 ref: zoning-land-use-zoning
+weight: 1
+exported_at: '2025-06-16T15:02:48.851163+00:00'
-description: Zoning refers to the regulatory framework that governs how land can be used in a specific area.
-It involves dividing land into zones designated for different purposes, such as residential, commercial, industrial, or agricultural use.
-Zoning laws help manage urban development, control population density, and ensure the orderly growth of communities.
+definition: Zoning refers to the process of dividing land into zones to regulate the use, development, and management of that land.
+It determines how properties in specific geographic areas can be used, such as residential, commercial, industrial, or agricultural purposes.
-notion_page_id: 214d6625-c679-8021-8650-f90d2ba58400
-exported_at: '2025-06-16T14:22:39.650638+00:00'
 tags:
 - Legal/Financial
 - policies
 - management
-category:
+id: GL228
+categories:
 - Space & Technology
-id: GL228
 ---